Updated by Kate Hagan Gallup

 Sellwood Community House

-This nonprofit offers weekly messy art classes for littles (as well as cooking classes).
-And there’s a play space!
+This nonprofit offers messy art for littles in the PlayLab playspace (as well as cooking classes and sewing classes for tweens/teens).
 Sellwood Community House also has story times, special events and classes and events for teens and adults.

 Venvino Art Studios